We receive junk mail every day. You will probably wonder how many emails are phishing emails out of the total spam that you receive.

 Therefore, the difference between phishing and spamming is that all spam emails are not phishing emails but all phishing emails are spam.

-It’s very important to know this difference in light of how many phishing emails are sent daily.
+It’s very important to know this difference.

 The Role of the Gmail Protection Service